idea-center/idpc-submit-survey-data/README.md

-# IDEA Data Portal CLI - Submit Survey Data
+# Anthology Course Evaluations with IDEA Data Portal CLI - Submit Survey Data

-This utility provides an example of how to submit survey data to the IDEA Data Portal using the API.
+This utility provides an example of how to submit survey data to the Anthology Course Evaluations with IDEA Data Portal using the API.
 It is a Groovy-based application that uses Gradle as the build tool.

 ## Building